uberto/kondor-json/README.md

 This is my favorite way to handle errors.

-There are many other implementations of the Either monad in Kotlin (Result4k, Arrows, Kotlin-Result etc...) if you already are using one of these, you can easily convert Kondor `Outcome` to your specific result type.
-As for me, I choose a different name to avoid clashing with `Result` in the Kotlin library which work differently but it will always be imported first by the IDE.
+There are many other implementations of the Either monad in Kotlin (Result4k, Arrows, Kotlin-Result etc...), rather than importing one of these I created a new one, so you can convert Kondor `Outcome` to your specific result type.
+I choose a different name to avoid clashing with `Result` in the Kotlin library which works differently but it will always be imported first by the IDE.
 I also don't like `map` and `flatmap` be identical to the collections methods because when using a collection of results it becomes very confusing.

 ## Special Cases